natcap/invest.users-guide/source/stormwater.rst

 Note that runoff coefficients for pervious land covers and bare soil should be defined for each soil hydrologic group (even if all have the same value). `RC` for water is set to 1.

-**Estimating runoff coefficients (and infiltration ratios) from a SWMM model:** SWMM can be used to estimate runoff coefficients for a study area using a simple implementation of SWMM with a combination of basic land cover types and the four soil hydrologic groups (A, B, C, D).
+**Estimating runoff coefficients (and recharge ratios) from a SWMM model:** SWMM can be used to estimate runoff coefficients for a study area using a simple implementation of SWMM with a combination of basic land cover types and the four soil hydrologic groups (A, B, C, D).
 The approach is described in the SI of Hamel et al. (2021):
 “The [SWMM] model consisted of several synthetic watersheds (100-m long, 10-m wide), each of which had uniform land cover comprised of bare (unvegetated), pervious (vegetated), or impervious surface; the latter two categories included instances both with and without tree canopy (e.g., ‘pervious without tree cover’), for a total of five synthetic watersheds.
 One set of these five watersheds was included for each of the four hydrologic soil groups (HSG; i.e., A, B, C, or D) for a total of 20 synthetic watersheds.
 We ran the SWMM model in a continuous simulation with 10 years (2008-2017) of local climate data (Minneapolis-St. Paul International Airport), using Horton infiltration and kinematic wave surface routing models, with snowmelt and aquifer transport enabled.
 Separate aquifers were defined for each soil class (differing only in infiltration capacity), and initial soil moisture conditions were average, though the use of a 10-year continuous simulation should reduce the effects of this assumption.
 Resulting runoff coefficients for the basic land cover classes ... were determined as the average over the entire 10-year period (rather than an average of 10 annual coefficients).”

-Infiltration ratio (:math:`IR`), an estimate of potential groundwater recharge, was also estimated from these SWMM models by computing the difference between infiltrated rainfall and total evapotranspiration by vegetation, and normalizing this difference by total rainfall.
+Recharge ratio (:math:`IR`), an estimate of potential groundwater recharge, was also estimated from these SWMM models by computing the difference between infiltrated rainfall and total evapotranspiration by vegetation, and normalizing this difference by total rainfall.

 The next step was to assign or aggregate the runoff coefficients from these basic SWMM land cover types (“SW_Type" in the sample table below) to values of runoff coefficient for all cover classes in the LULC input raster (in this case, the NLCD land cover data).
 For some classes, assignment was straightforward: for example, the NLCD classes “scrub/shrub”, “grassland”, and “pasture/hay” were assigned the runoff coefficients for “pervious without tree canopy” (`SW_Type`=3).
 Classes of mixed basic cover type (impervious + pervious, canopy + open), such as “developed” classes in NLCD, required aggregation of the SW_Type based on assumptions of imperviousness and canopy levels.
 We assumed an imperviousness from the midpoint of interval per NLCD definition, and further assumed 50% tree cover for the basic cover types.
 As an example, the “high-intensity urban” NLCD class represents urban areas with 80 - 100% total impervious area (nominal value 90%): it was assigned a retention coefficient that was weighted 90% impervious, half with tree cover (so 45% “impervious without canopy” (`SW_Type`=1) and 45% “impervious without canopy” (`SW_Type`=2)) and 10% pervious, half with tree cover (so 5% “pervious without canopy” (`SW_Type`=3) and 5% “pervious with canopy” (`SW_Type`=4)).
 This approach produced runoff coefficients ranging from 0.76 – 0.79 for the four HSG types.
-Infiltration ratios (:math:`IR`) were assigned to land use classes using the same approach.
+Recharge ratios (:math:`IR`) were assigned to land use classes using the same approach.

-Example of Runoff Coefficient and Infiltration Ratio table with values specified by basic SWMM land cover type (`SW_Type`) and A/B/C/D soil hydrologic group (for pervious and bare soil).
+Example of Runoff Coefficient and Recharge Ratio table with values specified by basic SWMM land cover type (`SW_Type`) and A/B/C/D soil hydrologic group (for pervious and bare soil).
 Values derived from SWMM simulations using 10 years of hourly weather data (2008 - 2017) at Minneapolis-St. Paul Airport, MN, USA.

-.. csv-table:: **Example Runoff and Infiltration Coefficients**
+.. csv-table:: **Example Runoff and Recharge Coefficients**
       :file: ./stormwater/example_coefficients.csv
       :header-rows: 1